BG-RyanM/dispatchio/README.md

 Message sending can be either synchronous or asynchronous.
 If the former, a response is delivered instantly, just like calling the target function directly.
 This can only work with recipients in the same process.

 If a message is asynchronous, the dispatcher tries to get it to its destination as quickly as possible, then to return to the sender any reply that comes back.
-The dispatcher tries to block its main loop as little as possible, creating `asyncio` tasks that separately transmit messages and wait for replies.
+The dispatcher tries to block its main loop as little as possible, creating `asyncio` tasks that separately transmit messages and wait for replies (if desired).

 The two key functions offered by the dispatcher are: